ANXIETY AND STRESS MANAGEMENT COUNSELING

 - Train your brain to stay calm.
 Worry is a mental habit that must be broken.
 Strategies such as creating a worry period, challenging anxious thoughts, and learning to accept uncertainty can significantly reduce anxiety and fear.

-- I have been successfully treating anxiety and panic disorders since 2011.
-If you would like to free yourself of anxiety or panic, please contact me at 805-390-8180 to discuss your options.
+- If you would like to free yourself of anxiety or panic, please contact me at 805-390-8180 to discuss your options.
 I have been effectively helping people release themselves from the negative impacts of anxiety since 2011, and would like to help you get relief from these debilitating emotions.